 The challenge:

 In this second scenario, personnel endure the toughest environments for long periods of time where heat, cold, dust and glare are commonplace.
 They will need to set down tablets quickly and may be wearing gloves.
-Devices are secured and removed rapidly from battlefield vehicles such as armoured carriers and helicopters.
+Devices are used in a variety of environments, including battlefield vehicles such as armoured carriers and helicopters, as well as on the ground.

 The solution: